ptarau/TypesAndProofs/README.md

 Except for those using SWI-Prolog's multi-threading the code, the provers and the testers are likely to run on most Prologs.

-A Python version of one of our lightweight implicational logic provers is also included.

 This work-in-progress [paper](https://github.com/ptarau/TypesAndProofs/tree/master/docs/iprover.pdf) documents some key components of this code repository.

-For comparing with other provers, we have proted the propositional subset of the [ILTP library]( http://www.iltp.de/ ) to SWI-Prolog and uniformized notation of some third party provers.
+For comparing with other provers, we have ported the propositional subset of the [ILTP library]( http://www.iltp.de/ ) to SWI-Prolog and uniformized notation of some third party provers.

 Try: